 They were kind enough to let me take a couple of photographs of the game, one of which you see here.
 (Incidentally, it's Edward Marshall on Jin's left).
-The other picture is the one from which the picture of Choi on the People Page was taken.
+The other picture is the one from which this picture of Choi was taken.
 Both pictures appeared with the shortened version of this article which I submitted to the British Go Journal, much to Choi's delight.

 After that, my final game was a bit of an anti-climax.
 I was playing Celia Marshall, as she and I had guessed I would the previous day.
 Losing that game irritated me because I knew it was foolish and avoidable mistakes which I could have foreseen - indeed, I had foreseen one of them - which lost me a game I think I could have won.
 "Even a moron connects against a peep" is a famous Go proverb, and one of which I am certainly aware, but I didn't act on it this time!
 I did have a rather productive conversation with Celia afterwards, though, where she was encouraging me to organise a tournament in Durham.
 At the time, while I listened, I was thinking "don't be daft!", but afterwards the idea stuck in my mind.
 After reading Paul's History of Go in Durham, I had the idea of trying to hold a tournament for the 10th anniversary of Go in Durham.
 So maybe, just maybe ...